 Traveling in Puno and Lago Titicaca, Peru

 When I was doing the Colca Canyon trek near Arequipa, a traveler asked me where I would be going next in Peru.
 I had heard about Puno and Lago Titicaca.
 Maybe Puno, I blurted out.
-She said there weren’t many things to do in Puno, that I could also visit Lake Titicaca in Bolivia, and that she was skipping Puno to travel Cusco.
+She said there weren’t many things to do in Puno, that I could also visit Lake Titicaca in Bolivia, and that she was skipping Puno to travel to Cusco.

-Table of Content [TOC]
+Table of Contents [TOC]

-- My journey through Puno, Peru and El Lago Titicaca
+- My journey through Puno, Peru, and El Lago Titicaca

 - Where are Puno and Lago Titicaca?